Sir Alfred Beit, 2nd Baronet: Later life

-Alfred Beit bought Russborough House in County Wicklow, Ireland in 1952, following a suggestion by Randal, 19th Lord Dunsany, and moved his art collection there.
+Alfred Beit bought Russborough House in County Wicklow, Ireland, in 1952, following a suggestion by Randal, 19th Lord Dunsany, and moved his art collection there.
 He had copied a mantelpiece from Russborough in his London home in the 1930s, and was aware of the beauty of the house long before they moved there.

 The Beits continued to visit Africa in the 1950s and, having no children of their own, they paid for schools, libraries and health clinics in Zimbabwe, Malawi and Botswana.
 However, by the late 1970s they were saddened that many of these improvements had not been maintained by the post-colonial governments.

-Living quietly in Ireland, their main interests centered on supporting the fine arts and the Wexford Festival Opera.
+Living quietly in Ireland, their main interests centred on supporting the fine arts and the Wexford Festival Opera.